jdiogobc/personal_website/content/home/patents.md

 +++
-# A Recent Publications section created with the Pages widget.
+# A Patents section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# Shows only publications of type 8 (Patent) from `content/publication/`.
+# The Publications section (`publications.md`) excludes the same type, so the two
+# sections partition the publication list between them.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 95  # Order that this section will appear (just after Publications).

-title = "Publications"
+title = "Patents"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 2
+  count = 0

   # Choose how many pages you would like to offset by
   offset = 0